tall1on/ExaGameBooster/README.md

-# CPUAffinityGameBooster
+# CPUAffinityGameBooster™

-CPUAffinityGameBooster is a closed-source process optimization service for games.
+CPUAffinityGameBooster™ is a closed-source process optimization service for games.
 This program optimizes core allocations for games to improve performance and reduce lags.
 We support modern CPU architectures such as AMD 3D V-Cache™ and Intel P+E cores.

 ### Supported CPU's